Tandashi/YTSync-Plugin/README.md

 ### Host

 You will automatically be assigned to the Host role when you create a sync room.
-You can also aquire this role if the current host left the session.
+You can also acquire this role if the current host left the session.

 **What you are able to do**: